 - My Account

 On this date in 1921, 300 people died in the Tulsa Race Massacre, most of them Black, at the hands of a white-American mob.

-One of the worst race riots in U.S. history, it lasted two days.
+One of the worst race riots in U.S. history lasted two days.
 Hundreds of people were injured, and more than 1000 Black-owned homes and businesses were destroyed.
 On the 75th anniversary of the riot, the city extended a spirit of reconciliation by the dedication of a Black granite memorial in Greenwood, the neighborhood most affected by the conflict.

-The Oklahoma Legislature is considering reparations for victims and survivors and the OWN network is creating a mini-series for television possible airing in 2018.
+The Oklahoma Legislature is considering reparations for victims and survivors, and the OWN network created a mini-series for television in 2018.